Btryx/Red-And-Blue-Boardgame/README.md

-# A boardgame coded in java for my second smemster subject: Sotware development in practice
+# A boardgame coded in java for my second sememster subject: Software development in practice

 The game
 -------------